mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 <slot />
 ```

-Your images should be placed inside the `static` folder at the root of your project.
+Images and other media should be placed inside the `static` folder at the root of your project.

 You can use images inside Markdown with `![Text](image.webp)` and you should see that it was replaced with the custom component.

-mdsvex also has useful configuration options like **smartypants** that replaces **"Fake quotes"** with real typographic punctuation **“Real quotes”**.
-You can [explore more of the options](https://mdsvex.pngwn.io/docs#options).
+You can [explore more of the options](https://mdsvex.pngwn.io/docs#options) mdsvex offers like **smartypants** that replaces quotes with **“real typographic punctuation”**.

 ## Using Markdown Plugins

-There's an entire world of [abstract syntax trees](https://www.wikiwand.com/en/Abstract_syntax_tree) (ASTs) which is what something like HTML or Markdown get turned into to be easily manipulated instead of regular expressions.
+There's an entire world of [abstract syntax trees](https://www.wikiwand.com/en/Abstract_syntax_tree) (ASTs) which is what HTML or Markdown get turned into to be easily manipulated instead of using regular expressions.

 For **transforming HTML** with plugins you can use [rehype](https://github.com/rehypejs/rehype) and for **transforming Markdown** with plugins you use [remark](https://github.com/remarkjs/remark).

-I'm going to refer to them as Markdown plugins even if they're general plugins for transforming HTML and Markdown.
+I'm going to refer to them as **Markdown plugins** even if they're general plugins for transforming HTML and Markdown.

 mdsvex first parses the Markdown into a Markdown AST (MDAST) where **remark** plugins run and then it converts it into a HTML AST (HAST) where **rehype** plugins run.